torreco/playground/workshops/tdd-fp/README.md

 #### Stateful Testing

-Sometimes you want to not only specify how a method should behave on its own, but also how a collection of methods should behave together, when used as an interface to a larger system.
+Sometimes you want to not only specify how a method should behave on its own, but also how a collection of methods should behave together when used as an interface to a larger system.
 You want to specify how the methods - or commands - affect the system's state throughout time.

-In this third example, you can test if an state is correct after running an arbitrary sequence of events.
+In this third example, you can test if a state is correct after running an arbitrary sequence of events.

 ```shell
 test-only basicStatefulTest